 Conclusion

-- Planning Poker Estimation works really well in agile methodology.
+- Planning Poker Estimation works well with agile methodology.

 - This technique is scalable and estimates are based on team velocity

-- Planning Poker is also very successful due to the fact that we receive estimates directly from people who are going to work on the task and so is more realistic.
+- Planning Poker is also very successful because we receive estimates directly from people who are going to work on the task and so is more realistic.

 - More and more companies are now transitioning towards Agile and using such non-traditional estimation techniques.